 Eric Paskel – Founder / Owner / Chief Guru

-“Yoga should be for people who don’t want to pose, but who want to be honest with themselves,” Eric says.
-“People who come to my classes are not ‘perfect people.’
-They have issues, as does everyone.
+“Yoga is not about a pose.
+Yoga is for people who do not want to pose anymore,” Eric says.
+“People who come to my classes are not ‘perfect people’.
+We have issues, as does everyone.
 So I want to build a relationship with the students as the class begins, making them feel more comfortable with themselves and each other”.

+Eric’s classes are not just workouts.
+His classes also help to work “things” out.
 Eric Paskel is a licensed marriage, family and child therapist, a certified sports counselor and a certified yoga instructor.
 He has taught stress management courses for Chrysler Corporation.
 Eric is a “touring” teacher leading seminars at national and international conferences.
+He has brought his brand of yoga to Yoga Journal Conferences, Wanderlust Festival, Bhaktifest and to the Kripalu Center.
+Eric’s “Transformation Train” Teacher Trainings, Retreats and “The Revolution” workshops have made stops across the United States as well as south of the border, India, Andorra and Russia.

 Eric began a life of introspection in 1986 when he was committed to overcoming his addictions and personal challenges.
-In 2004, he opened the doors of the first Yoga Shelter in West Bloomfield, Michigan and has continued to open a new studio just about every year since – serving more than 1 million students and counting.
+In 2004, he opened the doors of the first Yoga Shelter in West Bloomfield, Michigan and has continued to open new studios just about every year since, serving more than 1 million students and counting.

 Eric can be reached at firstname.lastname@example.org